Gordonby/ACS-K8S-Lab-L200/README.md

 ### Hints

 See https://hub.docker.com/r/shanepeckham/captureordertd/ for information on the container and what the environment variables look like.
-You need to map this container over port 8080 as this is where is is listening.
+You need to map this container over port 8080 as this is where it is listening.

 To install MongoDB via Helm use